Moochie Norris: Coaching career

-Huston Push (2021–present)

-Norris is currently coaching Houston Push of The Basketball League (TBL).
+Norris was named head coach of the Houston Push of The Basketball League (TBL).

 Personal life

 Norris was given his nickname by his grandfather, who loved the Cab Calloway song "Minnie the Moocher".

 Early on in his career, Norris dealt with insomnia, which he has suffered from for many years.
 He was also noticeable for his large afro: Norris became one of the lesser-known NBA players to have his own bobblehead figurine (sporting a synthetic afro) made of him while he was with the Houston Rockets in 2002.